Fish and Wildlife Management Assistance

 Approval/Disapproval Decision Time

-NFPP projects are identified throughout the year.
+NFP projects are selected for funding on an ongoing basis throughout the year.
 Awards are approved annually.
-Unfunded projects that are ranked highly by the Regional Directors of the 8 USFWS Regions are maintained in a FWS database until the project is funded or no longer viable.
+Unfunded projects that are ranked highly by the Regional Directors are maintained in a FWS database until the project is funded or no longer viable.
 NFHP project applications are submitted through Fish Habitat Partnerships.
 Contact Fish Habitat Partnerships for information on approval/disapproval time.
+GLFWRA successful and unsuccessful applicants receive an email notification within 2 weeks after a pre-proposal, full proposal, or Regional Project has been selected for the respective phase.

 Appeals